-Kim Gaddy is the Environmental Justice Organizer for Clean Water Action of New Jersey.
+Kim Gaddy is the National Environmental Justice Director for Clean Water Action.
 She has been advocating for communities impacted by industrial pollution and the goods movement system in Newark and across the country for 18 years.

 Previously, she worked in Municipal government in Newark for 12 years and served as the first female Chief of Staff, for Councilwoman Mildred Crump.
 Kim was recognized for her Community Service in the 2018 Newark Women from Suffragettes to the Statehouse, 2017 selected as 100 People of Newark, Women on the Move Award recipient and a 2007 recipient of the Environmental Protection Agency Region 2 Environmental Community award.